-The SumUp Air is also one of the only readers to accept all card payment entry methods: contactless, Chip & PIN, swipe and NFC payments like Apple Pay!
+The SumUp Air is also one of the only readers to accept all card payment entry methods: contactless, Chip and PIN, swipe and NFC payments like Apple Pay!
 So you’ll very rarely lose a sale because you don’t accept American Express or swiped cards!

 SumUp’s point of sale (POS) app is free and is available on both Android and Apple.
-Once you’ve got your card reader and app set up, you can start accepting payments wherever you have an internet connection.
+Once you’ve got your card reader app set up, you can start accepting payments wherever you have an internet connection.

 One bonus SumUp has over its competitors is its new SumUp 3G reader.
 Unlike the basic SumUp Air, the 3G comes fitted with a SIM card and can set up transactions without a paired app.